cadojo/dungeons/README.md

 Tools for online dungeons and dragons, including dice rolling, Open5e searching, and Discord integration.

 ## Overview

+This project is __no longer in development__.
+It was developed as a fun side project, with the purpose of practicing Python programming.
+Check out [Avrae by DndBeyond](https://github.com/avrae) for a collection of open source DnD tools, including a Discord bot!

-This project is currently a single Discord bot, __DnD-Assistant__, written in Python with [discord.py](https://github.com/Rapptz/discord.py).
+This package includes a single Discord bot, __DnD-Assistant__, written in Python with [discord.py](https://github.com/Rapptz/discord.py).

 __DnD-Assistant__ can...